eh111eh/eh111eh.github.io/_docs/02-weeks/week9.md

 order: 10
 ---

-Written on Friday, 26 July 2024, in my fav cafe.
+Written on Saturday, July 27, 2024, with coffee and a matcha cookie in my favorite cafe.

 ### Issues